raizen74/aws-sap/course.md

 - **Bi-directional Cross-Region Replication** to keep data in sync
 - **Failover control**, active-active or active-passive.
 Active-Active is for when you want to write to multiple regions at the same time.

+**Block Public Access** Feature:

+- `IgnorePublicAcls` option to TRUE causes Amazon S3 to ignore all public ACLs on a bucket and any objects that it contains
+- `BlockPublicAcls` – PUT bucket ACL and PUT objects requests are blocked if granting public access.
+- `BlockPublicPolicy` – Rejects requests to PUT a bucket policy if granting public access.
+- `RestrictPublicBuckets` – Restricts access to principles in the bucket owners’ AWS account.

 ### WebACL (layer 7)

 - **ALB**